-An ACTOR may have a DESCRIPTION and attributes like OBJECTs and LOCATIONS.
+An ACTOR may have a DESCRIPTION and attributes like OBJECTS and LOCATIONS.
 An ACTOR performs his movements by following scripts, each having a number of steps.
 Each step corresponds to one player move.

 '''

 ACTOR charlie_chaplin NAME Charlie Chaplin

-SCRIPT 1
+SCRIPT going_out

 STEP

 LOCATE ACTOR AT outside_house.

 STEP

 LOCATE ACTOR AT hallway.

-USE SCRIPT 1.
+USE SCRIPT going_out.

 END ACTOR charlie_chaplin.

 '''

-2.4.4 The VERB
+2.4.4.
+The Verb Construct